jkamenik/orig-blog/source/_posts/2015-02-10-emacs-fullscreen.markdown

 <!-- more -->

-First, I needed to figure out if it was possilbe to make emacs full screen.
+First, I needed to figure out if it was possible to make emacs full screen.
 To do this I turned to the help system for a function

 `M+x fullscreen<tab>` did not turn up anything useful.
 Then I checked